 Lukewarmness: A “Wishy-Washy” Attitude Towards Faith in God

-I remember it was “Opus Dei” (a catholic lay and clerical organization which literally means “Work of God”) which taught me about how lukewarmness can serve as a stumbling block in one’s spiritual growth.
-This is one of the many things I’ve learned from the formation and “circles” I attended in the said lay organization.
+I remember it was “Opus Dei” (a catholic lay and clerical organization which literally means “Work of God”) which taught me about lukewarmness, on how it can serve as a stumbling block in one’s spiritual growth.
+This is one of the many things I’ve learned from the formation and “circles” in the said lay organization.
 The first time I came to know about Opus Dei was after college.
-I was a newly hired young professional working with one of the country’s economic managers with a direct boss who happened to be an affiliate member of the Opus Dei.
+I was a newly hired young professional working with one of the country’s economic managers and a direct boss who happened to be an affiliate member of the Opus Dei.
 And that’s where my association with the “work” started.
 The weekly visits to the center for female young professionals (because there’s a separate center for males) became frequent for spiritual readings, recollections and about getting to know the “work” itself.
 (Gosh, I need to do a separate blog for this since it would entail hundreds of thousands of words to put everything down in black and white on how I came to know about the work and the opportunities of meeting new amazing friends who have lived the norms of piety, on how they became closer to God even “in the midst of the world”.)

 Yes lukewarmness, what is it about, how and why is it dangerous to our faith journey?
 For some of us, we don’t even know that the word exists in the Scriptures.
 Perhaps, we would normally refer this word when referring to “lukewarm water”, something that is neither hot nor cold to ease our throat especially when we we have colds.
-But God’s words on lukewarmness in the Scriptures are primarily meant to impart us a powerful and strong message for us to be careful in embracing a lukewarm attitude and to avoid facing the consequences of such actions in the end, to wit:
+But no, God’s words on lukewarmness in the Scriptures are primarily meant to impart us a powerful and strong message for us to be careful in embracing a lukewarm attitude and to avoid facing the consequences of such actions in the end, to wit:

 “I know your works; I know that you are neither cold nor hot.
 I wish you were either cold or hot.
 So, because you are lukewarm, neither hot nor cold, I will spit you out of my mouth.” – Revelation